Lenddo/android-lenddo/wiki/onboardingsdk.md

 ## 8.2.
 Document Capture

 Based on the configuration, a set of required documents will be presented to the user and must be captured via the camera.
 Ensure that the image is clear and readable before submission.
+There is a bluriness detection option configurable to your partner_script_id.

 ## 8.3.
 Signature Capture